Proposed Seattle Vacant Building Demolition Bill Could Cost City Up to $500K

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Washington to supplement state, tribal and local recovery efforts in areas affected by wildfires from August 18-25, 2023.
+FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal and local recovery efforts in areas affected by a severe winter storm from January 9-13, 2024.
 The following counties have been approved for assistance:

 Public Assistance: